StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

     Warning: Rule has depth/offset with raw content keywords.
 Please note the offset/depth will be checked against both packet payloads and stream.
 If you meant to have the offset/depth checked against just the payload, you can update the signature as "alert tcp-pkt..."
     Warning: Rule is inspecting both the request and the response.

 First warning is about the lack of option, signature is not checking the direction (to client in our case) or ensuring the flow is established.
-Second warning is more interesting because it warns us that Suricata will inspect twice the content, one time for every TCP packet and one time for each TCP stream.
+Second warning is more interesting because it warns us that Suricata will inspect the content twice, one time for every TCP packet and one time for each TCP stream.
 And finally the third warning is mentioning that the signature could inspect request and response (if ever HTTP_PORTS variable is broad).

 But the presence itself of HTTP_PORTS is a problem.
 If ever the attacker changes the port of the web server, to something not covered by the variable, we will miss the detection.
 A typical Suricata signature will fix that by making use of the port independent protocol detection.
 This can simply be done by doing: ::